grantcarthew/node-rethinkdb-job-queue/WORKLOG.md

 # Worklog

-Working on job-db-failed and .spec
+Working on db-job-failed and .spec
 Need to test job data and fail/retry